Jonathan Majors' accuser Grace Jabbari testifies in assault trial

 What happened during the alleged domestic assault?

-Majors was accused of hitting Jabbari during a car ride home back in March and then shoving her back into the car after they had gotten out.
-Jabbari claimed she tried to grab Majors' phone after she saw a text message on it that said, "Wish I was kissing you right now."
+Majors was accused of hitting Jabbari during in the back of a chauffeured SUV back in March and then shoving her back into the car after they had gotten out.
+Jabbari claimed she tried to grab Majors' phone after she saw a text message from another woman that said, "Wish I was kissing you right now."

-Prosecutors say Majors then grabbed Jabbari, pulled her finger, twisted her right arm behind her back and struck her right ear, causing her to bleed.
+Prosecutors say as he tried to retrieve his phone from her, Majors then slapped Jabbari, fractured her finger, twisted her right arm behind her back and struck her right ear, causing her to bleed.
 After they got out of the vehicle, he allegedly pushed her back inside, causing her to fall backward.

-Majors and his attorney have claimed Jabbari was the one who attacked him, saying she was having an "emotional crisis."
+Majors and his attorney have claimed Jabbari was the one who attacked him, saying she was having an "emotional crisis" and Majors was a victim defending himself.
 His lawyer, Priya Chaudhry, said she has video evidence showing, "irrefutable evidence that the woman is lying, including video proof showing nothing happened, especially not where she claimed."

 Choudhry said Majors was the only person who emerged bloody from the car after Jabbari scratched him.
 The defense also argued Jabbari spent the next few hours partying with strangers, showing no signs of physical injury.